-Oil rises above $116 a barrel as Iran accuses US of preparing invasion
+Oil tops $116 a barrel as Iran accuses US of preparing invasion

 Crude prices continue to climb as world faces its biggest energy crisis in decades.